muritane/coordination-architecture/narrative_acceptance.md

 ## Closing Compression

-Narrative acceptance constrains only as long as the story holds.
+Narrative acceptance constrains only while the story holds.

 It is not executional constraint.